-New York City is one of the most famous cities that every individual dreams to live in.
+New York City is one of the most famous cities that every individual dream to live in.
 The dynamic nature of the city has given its name “City That Never Sleeps,” and it certainly lives up to the reputation.
 New York City is one of the densely populated cities with more than 28,000 people per mile.

 If you ever visit New York City, you will find that the city wakes up 24X7, offering educational culture and entertainment every corner.
 While everyone seems busy and in a hurry to go somewhere, daily commuters often reach their destination last due to the traffic congestion.

 What It Feels Like Driving On New York Roads?

 Visit in your city, and the one thing you will find common on the roads is traffic congestion.
 New York City is full of people, and to secure every road and corner starts with a bumper and ends with a bumper.